lizmat/Prompt/README.md

 The `Prompt` role is what usually gets punned into a class.

-The `Prompt::Fallback` role provides all of the logic if no specific editor has been found.
-It also serves as a base role for specific editor roles, such as `Prompt::Readline`, `Prompt::LineEditor` and `Prompt::Linenoise`.
+The `Prompt::Fallback` role serves as a base role for specific editor roles, such as `Prompt::Readline`, `Prompt::LineEditor` and `Prompt::Linenoise`, each of which have their pros and cons.

+The `Prompt::Fallback` role provides all of the logic if no specific editor has been found, but is not recommended for production use.

 Prompt
 ------